gtag('config', 'G-YY4ELEX0V5');

 Safety

 • Georgia is a relatively safe country.
-I felt pretty sage even in small cities at night.
-We still recommend you to take good care of your belongings and not leave money/documents unattended.
-If you lose your passport you'll have hard time leaving the country and would need embassy assistance.
+I felt pretty safe even in small cities at night.
+We still recommend you to take good care of your belongings and not leave money/phone/documents unattended.
+If you lose your passport you'll have a hard time leaving the country and would need embassy assistance.

 • Don't go to dark remote places in town alone, especially as a woman.
 Valid for every country in the world, not just Georgia.